makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

      host_name=hostname1,hostname2
     }

-The auto_host_definition argument is useful only when the configuration_add_auto_host macro is used.
-In this case, all services are in the host file.
-You have to use the "auto_host_definition" argument to specify in which definition the "attr" must be added.
+when auto_host is set to true, the value for definition argument are:

-with auto_host_definition='host' or definition='hostgroup' the attribute will be added in the host/hostgroup definition with auto_host_definition=service the attribute will be added in service definition. service have to be in the service list and have to be enabled with auto_host_definition=service-name the attribute will be added in service loop definition.
+  - definition='host': or definition='hostgroup' the attribute will be added in the host/hostgroup definition
+  - definition=service: the attribute will be added in service definition. service have to be in the service list and have to be enabled
+  - definition=service-name: the attribute will be added in service loop definition.

 Limits